jbboehr/oni-mods/src/MicrobeMusherWithLight/README.md

 # MicrobeMusherWithLight

-## EN: Microbe Musher With Bulb
+## EN: Microbe Musher With Light

+Added light to Microbe Musher.

 How come nobody ever wonder why is there a bulb on the Microbe Musher yet with no light shining?

-Now you have your light, instead of a decoration.
+Now your dupes can operate Microbe Musher in its own real light, instead of a decoration, with 15% more work efficiency.

 [h1]Details[/h1]